canonical/netplan/doc/netplan.md

         switchports:
           # all cards on second PCI bus unconfigured by
           # themselves, will be added to br0 below
-          # note: globbing is not supported by NetworkManager
           match:
             name: enp2*
           mtu: 1280